An Elite Creative Writing Course For High School Students

 What makes this different than the Young Writer's Workshop or Author Conservatory?

-The Young Writer Honors Academy is designed for high school students who need more writing support than our Workshop, but aren’t quite ready for the Author Conservatory.
+The Young Writer Honors Academy is designed for high school students who need more writing support to pursue their career aspirations, but aren’t quite ready for the Author Conservatory.

-Unlike the Workshop, it offers weekly live writing classes, in-depth feedback on your writing, and graded assignments -- and it is limited to only 30 students.
+Unlike the Workshop, it offers weekly live writing classes, instructor feedback on your writing, and graded assignmentsand it is limited to only 60 students.
+It also offers a high school creative writing credit for homeschool students.

 Unlike the Conservatory, it focuses on short stories instead of novels, doesn’t include business and marketing training, and is a high school class, not a full college-alternative.